richo/groundstation/EASY_INSTALL.md

 INSTALLATION GUIDE

+This guide assumes you want to install system-wide, without pip.
+The recommended install is still with virtualenv and pip.

 This guide comes with no warrenty or assurance of correctness.
 It's mostly meant as a guideline.
 Your milage may vary.
 Many commands assume you have (or can get) root priveldges.
 Good luck!